mahdi-b/ICS434-Sp2022/morea/home.md

 ICS 434 is a first introduction to the most foundational tasks, packages, and analyses in data science.

 ## Links to Forms
-Links to the attendance and experiences forms can be found [here](/ICS434-Sp2022/links)
+Attendance form can be accessed [here](https://www.cognitoforms.com/MahdiBelcaid/AttendanceICS434)

 ## Who should take this course